MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/howto.md

 9. Under "Branch", select "gh-pages" from the dropdown menu.
 Leave the directory as "/(root)" and click "Save".

 10. At the top of this page, you should see a banner saying "Your site is now live at..." with the URL of your documentation page.
 Launch the page to be sure.
-It should look exactly like the SEFSC-documentation-jekyll-skeleton page but with a URL unique to your project.
+It should look exactly like the [SEFSC-documentation-jekyll-skeleton page](https://github.com/MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/){:target="_blank" rel="noopener"} but with a URL pointing to your project.

 You should now have at least two local branches: the **gh-pages** branch you just created, and whatever branch(es) you had originally (*e.g.*, **main**, **master**, *etc.*).
 Verify using `git branch --all`.
 Likewise, your remote repository should now have a new **gh-pages** branch as well as the original branches, and it should contain a copy of the SEFSC documentation template files and subdirectories.